stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 Each transmitter is assigned a random ID (this is handled by the Multiprotocol TX Module) based on this ID one of 362880 possible channel sequences is used for the frequency hopping.
 The hopping pattern algorithm ensures that each hop moves at least 9 channels from the previous channel.
 One packet is sent every 3 - 4 milliseconds (depending on options chosen), changing channels with each packet.
 All 45 channels are used equally.

 The protocol also assigns each model a different number so one model setting does not control the wrong model.
-The protocol can distinguish up to 255 different models, but be aware that the Multi-Protocol transmitter software only does 16.
+The protocol can distinguish up to 255 different models, but be aware that the Multiprotocol TX Module transmitter software only does 16.

 ## Receiver Setup
 The receiver must be bound to the transmitter.
 There are several ways for the receiver to enter Bind Mode.
 When a receiver is in bind mode the LED will be on.